-YES NO Communicate effectively?
+I E S NU Communicate effectively?
 This important ability allows a committee chair to work with their group, the governing body, and related groups.
 Have a record of active participation and interest in the association's objectives?
-Have they served on the committee before and do they understand its charter? served on the committee before and do they understand its charter: Have a willingness to listen?
+Have they served on the committee before and do they understand its charter?
+Have a willingness to listen?
 A good committee chair must be open-minded and encourage free expression of ideas among committee members.
 Have the ability to inspire and the presence to command respect?
+Thave the donney to hispire and the presence to command respect.
 Have the ability to control a group without dominating it with their own personal agenda?
-There are using to control a group whetoat dominantly it with area own personal agenda.
 Have at least a basic knowledge of parliamentary procedure?
-See Robert's Rules .
+See Robert's Rules.
 Operate as a self-starter, without having to be pushed, prodded, or reminded of commitments?
-Command respect within the industry?
+Operate as a sen-starter, without having to be pushed, produced, or reminded or communicities: Command respect within the industry?
 Have an understanding of the dynamics of group process and how a committee functions best?
-Have an understanding of the dynamics of group process and now a committee functions best?
 Have knowledge of the subject area that is the committee's purview?
 Have the ability to think and act in terms of the association's overall goals and objectives?
 Have the skill to create the right atmosphere for productive committee work?
-There are start to croate the right atmosphere for productive committee work.
 Have the time and resources to carry out the assignment?
 Good intentions are not enough.
 Have a clear understanding of the position and the role of association management and the need to work closely with the organization's governing body?